sohelaman/dockerized/README.md

 - The `maildev` service is an SMTP mail server. *CAUTION!* Maildev storage is not persistent.
 Emails will be lost if the container restarts.
 - The `portainer` service is a management GUI for Docker.
 - The `theia` service is a browser based IDE.
+- The `gitea` service is a local git server.
   - `THEIA_WORKSPACE` points to the current project (opened at startup).
   - `THEIA_WORKSPACES` should point the directory that contains all the projects.
   - By default, TheiaIDE should be accessible from [http://localhost:3030](http://localhost:3030)